Suzanne Somers, of ‘Three’s Company,’ dies at 76

 “Creating her was actually intellectual,” she told CBS News in 2020.
 “How do I make her likable and loveable … dumb blondes are annoying.
 I gave her a moral code.
 I imagined it was the childhood I would’ve liked to have had.”

-In 1980, after four seasons, she asked for a raise from $30,000 an episode to $150,000 an episode, which would have been comparable to what Ritter was getting paid.
+In 1980, after four seasons, she said she asked for a raise from $30,000 an episode to $150,000 an episode, which she described as comparable to what Ritter was getting paid.
 Hamel, a former television producer, had encouraged the ask.

 “The show’s response was, ‘Who do you think you are?’”
 Somers told People in 2020.
 “They said, ‘John Ritter is the star.’”